zinx28/Fortnite-Fltokens-and-offsets/README.md

 <br>
 Make sure its the correct fltoken
 <br>
-16.20 Thx For Storm Launcher
+16.20 Thanks For Storm Launcher
 <br>
 17.21 NiteStats
 <br>